bokand/gesture-vt/README.md

 document has to be (potentially) reloaded.
 This is a bad UX and not how gesture transitions typically work in native apps and SPAs.

-The first missing piece for gesture navigations is an MPA model with “transition-before-update” - the transition must run on the outgoing page.
+**The first missing piece for gesture navigations is an MPA model with “transition-before-update” - the transition must run on the outgoing page**.
 This implies the ability to provide the View Transitions API with snapshots from a non-active document (e.g. from BFCache, or from a prerender).

 In a gesture transition, the app has to respond immediately to the user.
 But the next view may not be in a BFCache or Prerender.
 The transition must be able to start without waiting on a network fetch and load.
-This leads to the second missing piece: the ability to provide “fallback” content for View Transitions to use, if the primary snapshot isn’t immediately available.
+This leads to **the second missing piece: the ability to provide “fallback” content for View Transitions to use, if the primary snapshot isn’t immediately available**.
 Some ideas on potential solutions:

 * Specify an invisible subtree of the outgoing DOM as a fallback snapshot.
 An